 Find the full recipe at Nadia’s Healthy Kitchen here.

-FIND OUT OUR FAVORITE STAND MIXER FOR PLANT-BASED BAKING NEXT!
+FIND THE BEST STAND MIXER FOR PLANT-BASED BAKING NEXT!

 Vegan Gluten-Free Coffee Chia Pudding from Nutritionist Meets Chef

 This may just be one of the easiest (and tastiest!) recipes ever.